 - You’re gonna get more dances.
 That’s because you make your partner feel good.

-- More dances = more confidence.
-You know that the more you do something, the better you get at it.
-When you feel good about your dancing, you’ll move with greater confidence without fear of embarrassment.
+- Guess what!
+More dances = more confidence.
+You know the more you do something, the better you get at it.
+When you feel good about your dancing, you’ll move with greater confidence and less embarrassment.

 - Get ready to have lots of friends and a better social life.
 The joy you show when you’re on the dance floor has everything to do with the happiness you feel in your life.
 Don’t you agree that a joyful, happy person is naturally attractive?